Louisville Bankruptcy Attorney

 An Example of Proper Planning

 An example of proper planning is when you have an asset and then change it into a different asset or spend down the asset before filing.
-For instance, you may have $10,000 in your bank account and own a 1995 jeep only worth $4,000.
-If you spend $10,000 on a new motor, transmission, tires, and winch on the jeep, the jeep is still only worth $4,000.
+For instance, you may have $10,000 in your bank account and own a 1995 Jeep that is only worth $4,000.
+If you spend $10,000 on a new motor, transmission, tires, and winch on the Jeep, the Jeep is still only worth $4,000.
 But you don’t have to turn over the $10,000 to the trustee.
 Another example is maintenance and repairs on your home and medical procedures.
-Spending cash or selling an auto to pay for a house repair is not a fraudulent transaction.
+Spending cash or selling an auto to pay for a house repair is not fraudulent.
 And the repair does not increase the appraised value of the home.
+Buying a new Jeep and having a new car payment may lower your Chapter 13 plan payment or give you the necessary expense to qualify as a Chapter 7 bankruptcy.

-You only file a Chapter 13 when you have to control certain types of debts.
+You only want to file a Chapter 13 when you have to control certain types of debts.
 The mortgage payments get caught up in Chapter 13.
-Or, a Chapter 13 can repay the car and any priority taxes, which a Debtor must repay.
-Often Chapter 13 only repays debts you would have repaid anyway.
-But by filing a Chapter 13, debtors often repay far less in penalties and interest, or strip a second mortgage which in the long run can result in savings.
+Or, a Chapter 13 can repay the car, lower a car loan interest rate, or pay priority taxes.
+Often, a Chapter 13 only repays debts you would have repaid anyway.
+However, by filing a Chapter 13, debtors often repay far less in penalties and interest or may strip a second mortgage if it has no equity.

 Avoiding Fraudulent and Preferential Transfers